vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Foundation/Get-VCFPSC.md

 ```

 ### Description
-Retrieves a list of Platform Services Controllers (PSC)s managed by the connected SDDC Manager
+The Get-VCFPSC cmdlet retrieves a list of Platform Services Controllers (PSC)s managed by the connected SDDC Manager

 ### Examples
 #### Example 1